-This instructional arrangement/setting code is used for a student who is placed in a non-public day school through the ARD committee process and provided special education and related services through a contractual agreement with a nonpublic school approved for special education.
-19 T.A.C. §89.1094.
+This instructional arrangement/setting code is used for a student who is provided special education and related services through a contractual agreement with a nonpublic school approved for special education.
+19 T.A.C. §89.63 (c)(8); 34 C.F.R. §§300.146 and 300.147.
 This instructional arrangement/setting code does not generate ADA or contact hours.
 A nonpublic day school student should be reported with an ADA eligibility code of 0 - Enrolled, Not in Membership and an instructional arrangement/setting code of 60.
-At this time, Fort Bend ISD may contract with, Providence Treatment Center, River Oaks Academy, Monarch, and Shiloh Treatment Center when appropriate.
+At this time, Fort Bend ISD may contract with Avondale House, Providence Treatment Center, River Oaks Academy, Monarch, and Shiloh Treatment Center when appropriate.
 See codes 87 and 97 for students attending ABS West.